tyranroot/JS-Hunter/README.md

 In modern web development, shipping configurations or credentials inside client-side builds (JavaScript bundles, static assets, etc.) is one of the most critical avenues for credential leakages.
 Every single key compiled into client-side JS is readable by script crawlers, automated attackers, and security auditors.

 The **JS Key & Secret Leak Scanner** is a comprehensive, full-stack cybersecurity instrument designed to audit public URLs or pasted script blocks, fetch external static scripts, run intensive heuristic regex patterns, and determine entropy ratings.
-Integrating the power of **Google Gemini 3.5-Flash**, this tool provides real-time security summaries and customized, step-by-step rotation/mitigation guidelines for each exposed signature.
+Integrating the power of **TyranRoot**, this tool provides real-time security summaries and customized, step-by-step rotation/mitigation guidelines for each exposed signature.

 ---